diskoverdata/diskover-docs/source_files/search_syntax.md

 The query needs to be typed in this exact format **fieldname:value**

->🔆&nbsp;Searching on field names is case sensitive:
+>🔆 &nbsp;Searching on field names is case sensitive:
 >- The **fieldname** needs to be in lower case.
 >- The variable after the colon needs to be typed in upper and/or lower case to match exactly what you are searching for.